catherineloesch/project3-mernstack-app/README.md

 - UPDATE
 - DESTROY

-backend: DELETE route for the User model
+I started by defining the different routes on the backend, below is the DELETE route for the User model as an example:

 ```JavaScript
 router.delete('/users/:id', (req, res) => {